PseudoDevs/IamGhost/abmd9.md

-Last updated: 2024-04-12 06:39:30
+Last updated: 2024-04-12 06:40:05
-Random Quote: Lily: "Just be yourself.
-Say something nice."Robin: "Which one?
-I can't do both." - Robin Scherbatsky
+Random Quote: Ted: "What could she possibly have to say me, that she couldn't write in an email?"Robin: "I've cut out all my fingers?" - Robin Scherbatsky